14 Reference Questions to Ask a Tenant’s Previous Landlord

 • Handicap

-If you’re ever unsure about your reason for denying an applicant, be sure to consult with a landlord & tenant attorney.
+If you’re unsure about your reason for denying an applicant, consult with a landlord & tenant attorney.
 Otherwise, you could have a potential discrimination lawsuit on your hands.